Welcome to Budja Budja Aboriginal Cooperative, Halls Gap, Gariwerd

 Bulk billed GP consultations, Indigenous Health Checks and Kids Checks, Child and Maternal Health, dental, optometry, hearing, diabetes educator, podiatry, exercise physiologist, dietician, pathology, vaccinations and immunisations, including for travel, pharmacy medication checks, limited clinical transport services, Neighbourhood House and cultural programs for all Indigenous and Non-Indigenous people, including tourists visiting Gariwerd.
 Services not directly available at Budja are available through referral to our public/mainstream health partners in Stawell and Ararat.

-In 2014-15, Budja is expected to record a total of over 6,500 individual patient contacts and services to both our Indigenous and Non-Indigenous clients across all health, medical services and other programs.
+In 2017-18, Budja is expected to record a total of over 10,000 individual patient contacts and services provided to both our Indigenous and Non-Indigenous patients across all our health, medical services and other programs.